sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Debian 5.0 on x86 (Both 32-bit and 64-bit)
  * Fedora 11, 12 or (Both 32-bit and 64-bit).
  * Gentoo.
 Gentoo binaries are regularly available at ???
+ * openSUSE 11.2 and 11.3 are known not to work currently, though these issues should be fixed for Sage 4.6.
  * Red Hat Enterprise Linux Server 5.3 or later.
  * SUSE Linux Enterprise Server 10 or later on Intel Itanium processors
  * Ubuntu 8 or later.

 Other Linux distributions, such as Slackware are never tested, so may or may not work.